Adina Sash: #FrumWomenHaveFaces!

 In 2017, Sash launched a social media campaign #FrumWomenHaveFaces that went viral on social media which raised awareness of the practice of erasing women adopted by some Orthodox newspapers and magazines.
 Her campaign was covered in the NY Daily News and received the support of actress Mayim Bialik.
 Sash's campaign tactics included purchasing a full-page ad in the Flatbush Jewish Journal thanking city councilman Chaim Deutsch for his service to the Jewish community, and when informed the paper would not allow her face to be shown or the word "girl" to be used in the title, Sash modified the ad so that an emoji covered her face and her moniker was changed from 'Flatbush Girl' to 'Flatbush Boy'.

 Politics

 In 2018, Sash ran for district leader in the 45th New York State Assembly District.
 In 2019, Sash ran to replace the vacated seat of New York City Councilman Jumaane Williams, but finished in fourth place out of 21 candidates with 696 votes (7.16% of votes cast) after all absentee ballots were counted.

 Reception within the Orthodox Jewish community

 Sash's reception within the Orthodox community has been mixed.
-Backlash to Sash's activism, centering on Orthodox norms of women's modesty, received significant media coverage.
-Orthodox women's advocacy groups, including the Jewish Orthodox Feminist Alliance (JOFA) and Chochmat Nashim, publicly supported Sash's activism.
+Backlash to Sash's activism, centering on Orthodox norms of women's modesty, received significant media coverage. liberal Orthodox women's advocacy groups, including the Jewish Orthodox Feminist Alliance (JOFA) and Chochmat Nashim, publicly supported Sash's activism.